 Compute + fragment integration

 Compute passes and render passes coexist in the same passes array.
-Compute passes dispatch before the scene render so that storage textures and buffers are up-to-date when the fragment shader reads them:
+All enabled compute passes dispatch before the scene render so that storage textures and buffers are up-to-date when the fragment shader reads them:

 Render graph behavior

-Compute passes have kind: 'compute' in the render graph and behave differently from render passes:
+Compute passes have kind: 'compute' in the render graph plan and behave differently from render passes:

 - They do not participate in slot routing (